angie-xiao/ntb/readme.md

 5. License

 ## 1. Use Case Examples
-This project helps answer following acquisition/ retention-related questions:
+This project helps answer following acquisition/ retention-related questions for both VMs and vendors:

 ### 1.1 Acquisition (NTB)
 #### Example 1: old vs new customers make up; or how long it takes for a customer to make a return purchase